NumminorihSF/ami-io/README.md

 * `port`: which port amiio should use.
 Defaults to `5038`.
 * `login`: Default to `admin`.
 * `password`: Default to `admin`.
 * `encoding`: which encoding should amiio use to transfer data.
-Defaults to `ascii`.
+Defaults to `ascii`. **Be careful** with changing encoding to any other value manually, cause in order to AMI's protocol spec, AMI use ASCII.

 ## client.connect([shouldReconnect[, reconnectTimeout]])